aattoa/kieli/README.md

 - A build system, such as GNU make or Ninja
 - A `C++23` compliant C++ toolchain

-Run the following commands to clone and build Kieli and its dependencies:
+Run the following commands to clone and build Kieli:

 ```Shell
 git clone https://github.com/aattoa/kieli.git